mistakia/league/docs/constitution.md

 **Participation.**

-3. The two (2) DIVISION WINNERS with the lowest win percentage are admitted along with two (2) non-division winners with the highest Total Points For (PF).
+3. The two (2) DIVISION WINNERS with the lowest All Play win percentage are admitted along with two (2) non-division winners with the highest Total Points For (PF).

-4. In the event that any Teams should be tied in respect of win percentage, the tie breaker shall be the Total Points For (PF) during the LEAGUE regular season.
+4. In the event that any Teams should be tied in respect of All Play win percentage, the tie breaker shall be the Total Points For (PF) during the LEAGUE regular season.

 **Tiebreakers.**